You should see Seattle by Campervan. Here’s why

 - King County Metro Buses.
 I love RapidRide from downtown Seattle to West Seattle and other destinations.
 It’s fast, frequent, cheap and relatively clean.
 As their site says: “RapidRide buses come so often, you don’t need a timetable.
 Just show up to your closest RapidRide stop and a bus will arrive shortly to take you on your way”.

-Top 5 to-do’s in Seattle
+Top 5 to-do’s in a Seattle Campervan Rental

 Pike Place Market

 In so many towns the top tourist attractions are not that great.
 Seattle is an exception to this rule and Pike Place Market is truly exceptional.

 Plan for at least 2 hours of exploring all the shops on every level, plus eating breakfast, lunch or both.

 It’s not just a produce market.
 There are restaurants, bakeries, coffee shops, art galleries, a magic shop, handi-crafts, exotic imports and much more fun stuff to see.

 Park the van: There’s no free parking in downtown Seattle.
 Smaller vans can park in the market garage, long vans should park outside the city and find other transport in.

 The waterfront is great for an authentic NW seafood experience and just to be near Puget Sound, but it’s not really an all day destination.